miguelraz/miguelraz.github.io/diary.md

 # Virtual diary for progress on all fronts

+### 14/11/2020

+25. Found an absolutely amazing post about learning Z3 as if it were [Lisp syntactically](https://www.craigstuntz.com/posts/2015-03-05-provable-optimization-with-microsoft-z3.html).
+Should definitely look into this further.
+I think some Z3 and TLA+ are more than enough formal methods for a while...
+There's even an online [editor that seems useful for prototyping](https://rise4fun.com/Z3/7VZh)

 ### 13/11/2020

 18. Counting neighbours / minesweeping?
 Ran into this problem on the [Exercsim](https://exercism.io/my/solutions/fae14489bd9b4de1bc5283815f0e66ac) earlier today: